csantos1113/NavExercise/README.md

 ####Results

-* the robot will open a Google Chrome and executes each test
+* the robot will open a Google Chrome instance and executes each test.
-* on the line command you'll see each test case and the check list results
+* on the line command you'll see each test case and the check list results.
 * the robot will take some screenshots as evidence, saving its on the ```tests/reports/images/``` folder.

 ####Prerequisites
 * the server needs to be running ```npm start```
 * the selenium standalone server needs to be running:
 	* enables autostart selenium action (selenium.start_process) on the ```nightwatch.json``` file.
-	* or start it manually ```java -jar ./tests/bind/selenium-server-standalone-2.53.0.jar```.
+	* or start it manually ```java -jar ./tests/bin/selenium-server-standalone-2.53.0.jar```.
 * If your computer is not a Mac:
 	* you need to download the correct chromedriver form [here](http://chromedriver.storage.googleapis.com/index.html?path=2.21/).
 	* unzip the file into the folder ```./tests/bin/```